 There are other cards that might make more sense for some folks, depending on your spending habits and travel goals.

-That’s DOUBLE the value of the sign-up bonus on the Chase Ink Business Preferred.
+That’s a little less than the value of the sign-up bonus on the Chase Ink Business Preferred.
 But the minimum spending requirements are a LOT higher.
 And it comes with a $450 annual fee that is NOT waived the first year.

 Or, you could apply for the Chase Ink Cash small business card.
 Which could make sense if you spend a lot on office supplies.
 Because it earns 5X Chase Ultimate Rewards at office supply stores and on cell phone, landline, internet and cable TV bills.